 When your newsletter is ready, send a text with the link where parents can read it online, send home paper copies (if you print them), and email the link or PDF file to parents.

-Not everyone uses social media, so if you post photos of your sweetheart dance, also include some in your next newsletter.
+Not everyone uses social media, so if you post photos of an event like a sweetheart dance, also include some in your next newsletter.